 - Rejuvenate the face by softly filling folds and wrinkles.

 - Highlight cheek areas that have become less pronounced.

 - Fill areas in need virtually anywhere on the body.*

-Fat injections can be used to refresh tired, aged hands, and can also be used to replenish or add volume to arms, buttocks, and elsewhere.* Fat grafts are an excellent choice in certain breast reconstructions after lumpectomy or mastectomy.
-Fat grafts may also be used to improve deformities from previous liposuction, disease or trauma.
+We can use fat injections to refresh tired, aged hands, and also to replenish or add volume to arms, buttocks, and elsewhere.* Fat grafts are an excellent choice in certain breast reconstructions after lumpectomy or mastectomy.
+As a result, we also can use grafts to improve deformities from previous liposuction, disease or trauma.
 Fat grafts are often performed in conjunction with other procedures, such as liposuction, facelift, blepharoplasty (eyelid lift), breast reconstruction and other facial and body plastic surgery procedures.

 Dr. Dahan’s safe and effective fat injection technique provides a soft, natural feel.
-Utilizing local anesthesia, the fat is obtained from an area such as the abdomen or hip with sterile liposuction techniques and then thoroughly rinsed and cleansed to concentrate the fat cells.
-A special blunt needle, known as a cannula, is then used for injection of the fat in layers of fine tunnels.
-Placing small amounts of fat in a very precise fashion, until the desired contour has been achieved, maximizes its longevity by enabling the growth of new blood vessels to nourish the grafted fat cells.
-Larger fat grafting surgeries may need to be performed in a hospital or outpatient surgery center and may require general anesthesia or IV sedation.
+Utilizing local anesthesia, we then obtain the fat from an area such as the abdomen or hip with sterile liposuction techniques.
+We thoroughly rinse and clean to concentrate the fat cells.
+Then we use a special blunt needle, known as a cannula, for injecting the fat into layers of fine tunnels.
+We achieve the desired contour through placing small amounts of fat being in a very precise fashion.
+This maximizes its longevity by enabling the growth of new blood vessels to nourish the grafted fat cells.
+However, we may need to perform larger fat grafting surgeries in a hospital or outpatient surgery center.

 - Nerve damage